IBS Food Triggers

 Raw, Cruciferous & High FODMAP Vegetables

 When changing your diet to manage your IBS symptoms aim to choose foods that are easy to digest, and aren’t one of your trigger foods.
-If you’re struggling to identify which foods trigger your symptoms then book in for a FREE Help with IBS Strategy Session so I can let you know ways to identify your problem foods.
+If you’re struggling to identify which foods trigger your symptoms then book in for a FREE Help with IBS Strategy Session to see if my Gut Fix program is suitable.
+It's important to not remain on a restrictive diet long-term, you need to go through the steps to rebalance your gut and create a happy, healthy microbiome for sustainable results.